Threat Hunting Guide

 Tedious Graphing

-Proving a latency bottleneck requires manually plotting tcptrace I/O graphs, calculating Round Trip Times (RTT), and comparing sequence numbers by hand.
+Proving a specific latency bottleneck requires manually plotting tcptrace I/O graphs, calculating average Round Trip Times (RTT) across streams, and comparing sequence and acknowledgment numbers by hand.

 🕵️♂️